 - Clean—Clean the data.
-For example, you can remove unnecessary rows or fields.
+For example, you can remove unnecessary fields.
 You can also modify the fields or fill missing values.

 - Construct—Create fields that are derived from existing fields or properties of the layer.
 For example, you can add and calculate a new field; standardize, transform, or reclassify an existing field; and add a field based on the input layer’s geometry.

 - Integrate—Integrate or add data from another data source to the input table or feature class.
 For example, you can join fields or add fields by enriching the data.

 - Format—Change the format of the fields or reorganize the fields in the table or feature class.
 For example, you can convert time fields, encode categorical fields, or reduce the dimensions of existing fields.

 Some geoprocessing tools in the Data Engineering view are not available for a noneditable layer.
 In this case, make an editable copy of the layer and open a new Data Engineering view.